 Letâ€™s face it, having a work-life balance cannot be done without creativity.
 Whether this is balancing your work within the community, working on yourself, or working on keeping your life together, life can be hard.
 We strive to incorporate creativity in each of these areas as much as possible in order to better integrate creativity within our abundance of services.
 Creativity to the Pride Center means developing programs that reflect our desire to create a community that fosters positive relationships through expressive arts therapy, creative arts and crafts workshops, finding creative solutions in case management, creativity and play-centered support groups, and more.

 The vision for the San Mateo County Pride Center came about over a decade ago when a group of Behavioral Health and Recovery Services (BHRS) staff, concerned about the wellbeing of our LGBTQ+ communities, came together to form the PRIDE Initiative.
 Under the Office of Diversity and Equity of BHRS, the PRIDE Initiative began convening community meetings, events, and dialogues to foster a safer, more welcoming county environment.
 Recognizing the scarcity of resources and services specific to the LGBTQ+ population in San Mateo County, the long term plan of the PRIDE Initiative members included the creation of a physical space for LGBTQ+ community and services.

 After a community planning process involving stakeholders in advocacy, the Mental Health Services Act Oversight and Accountability Committee approved the use of innovation funds for the San Mateo County Pride Center in 2016.
-Later that year, the contract for the Center was awarded to a collaborative led by StarVista, in collaboration with Outlet of Adolescent Counseling Services, Peninsula Family Service, Daly City Partnership, and Pyramid Alternatives (now merged with StarVista).
+Later that year, the contract for the Center was awarded to a collaborative led by StarVista, in collaboration with Outlet of Adolescent Counseling Services, Peninsula Family Service, and StarVista (lead partner Agency).